daleathan/my-scripts/README.md

 bunch of applications I neither want nor need. - Depends: python, tk, scrot
 * **volume-change.sh** - a script I wrote to change the volume when using PulseAudio.
-It has three actions, volume increase, decrease and (un)mute which can be each be bound to the XF86Audio keys. - Depends: bash, pulseaudio, alsa-utils
+It has three actions, volume increase, decrease and (un)mute which can be each be bound to the XF86Audio keys.
+This can also optionally display volume notifications using notify-osd. - Depends: bash, pulseaudio, alsa-utils, libnotify (optional), notify-osd (optional)
 * **xfpm-idle-toggle.sh** - Another script that dates from my Xfce days.
 I wanted to be able toggle Xfce's presentation mode using a keyboard shortcut and I wanted a notification showing that the mode had been turned on/off.
 I no